Nidarabad murder case: Killings

 After the midnight of 6 September 1989, a group of 15 to 20 men broke into the Debnaths' home.
 They abducted Birajabala and her five children at gunpoint and carried them off.
 A boat was waiting for them, into which they were boarded forcefully.
 The kidnappers then sailed to the Dhopajhuri beel.
 Then the kidnappers forced the captives to disembark on the bank of the beel.

 One of the attackers brandished lethal knife on Birajabala, whence she begged for her life.
 Unmoved, the attacker killed 45-year-old Birajabala Debnath in front of her five minor children, who started shivering in terror.
 Her body was then cut into pieces and stuffed them into an oil barrel packed with salt and lime.
 After that, they cut the eldest daughter, 17-year-old Niyati, as the other children repeated begged for their lives.
 One by one they cut youngest daughter, 13-year-old Pranati, followed by Subhas 13, Suman 7, and Sujan, the youngest son who was just 23 months old.
 Their bodies too were similarly stuffed in oil barrels packed with lime and salt and dumped in the water body.

-After the gruesome murders, the land sharks spread a rumour that the Debnath family has left for India and they took possession of their properties.
-Eight days later, on 14 September 1989, their dead bodies were accidentally discovered when one of the barrels rose up to the water surface and collided with a boat.
+On 14 September 1989, their dead bodies were accidentally discovered when one of the barrels rose up to the water surface and collided with a boat.

 Trial

-On 28 September 2012, one of criminals Idris Patwari, who had been sentenced was arrested by from his home in Bagdiya village.
+On 28 September 2012, one of criminals, Idris Patwari, was arrested by from his home in Bagdiya village and sentenced.